background

 Step 3: Enrich contacts with verified emails, phone numbers, and additional data.

-We run a waterfall enrichment to find verified work emails (using a combination of tools like LeadMagic, Findymail, and FullEnrich), direct phone numbers, company firmographics, technographic data, and any other data points needed for personalization.
+Once we have the LinkedIn URLs of the right contacts, we run a waterfall enrichment to find their verified emails, phone numbers, firmographics, technographic data, and any other data points needed for personalization.

 If one provider doesn't return an email, the next one tries.
 This multi-source approach consistently delivers better coverage than relying on any single tool.